chetanaya/YouTubeSenseAI/README.md

 streamlit run app.py
 ```

-Navigate through the sidebar to switch between the "YouTube Comment Analysis" and "Transcript Analysis" dashboards.
+Navigate through the sidebar to switch between the "YouTube Comment Analysis", "Transcript Analysis", and "Transcript Analysis (Whisper)" dashboards.
 Follow the on-screen instructions to search for videos, fetch data, and perform analyses.

 ## Configuration